SSO - third party login using JWT

 neeto-jwt is a public monorepo, which contains neeto-jwt clients in different programming languages.
 If you need further changes to the client, feel free to reach out to us at [email protected].
 Your direct contributions to the repository will also be considered.

-Integration in a Node.js project
+Integrating a Node.js project

 • Similar to the above architecture, you should create a separate route to handle requests to Neeto.
 The route should verify that only authorized users can perform a login to Neeto.